tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 ![offer model](readme_assets/offer_model.png)

-In the User model where we extend the default Django User model I have used ManyTOManyField to define the relationship between a user and the properties they have saved. this means that a user can save many properties and a property can be saved by many users.
+In the User model where we extend the default Django User model I have used ManyToManyField to define the relationship between a user and the properties they have saved. this means that a user can save many properties and a property can be saved by many users.

 ![user model](readme_assets/user_model.png)